ajhenley/gitbook/createbook_class.md

 Right-click on your project and add a class.

 Create a Book class that allows for the following fields:
+* SKU (stockkeeping unit - will serve as unique ID for each book)
 * Book title
 * Author
 * Description